RevenueHunt/docs/docs/how-to-guides/integrate-google-analytics.md

 1. Exclude the `admin.revenuehunt.com` domain in Google Analytics.
 [More info on how to exclude referral traffic here](https://support.google.com/analytics/answer/2795830?hl=en).
 2. Deactivate the `Set revenuehunt/quiz as UTM source/medium` toggle in the [Quiz Settings](https://docs.revenuehunt.com/reference/quiz-builder/#quiz-settings).

-**Why Returning Users from Excluded Domains Still Appear in Your Reports?**
+??? question "Why Returning Users from Excluded Domains Still Appear in Your Reports?"

     Old traffic might appear as coming from the excluded domain.
 This issue results from the default campaign timeout of 6 months.
 For more information, visit [Google Analytics support](https://support.google.com/analytics/answer/2795830?hl=en#zippy=).

 ## Add Custom Trackers